 id -u pi

-7. Next we need to make an edit to the fstab file.
-This is the file that is called on boot up to setup the drives.
-To edit this file simply enter the following command:
+7. Next, we need to make an edit to the fstab file.
+It is the file that is called on boot up to set up the drives.
+To edit this file, enter the following command:

 sudo nano /etc/fstab